 Sometimes you can leave the start and end targets open and change them when you get a better picture of your starting point and what kind of progress might be possible.
 For example, you might have a KR that has “X to Y” instead of numbers.
 Once you have the data, you can replace it with numbers.

-Step 2: Understand your key need at this point
+Step 2: Understand your 'North Star Metric'

 For OKR development you need to have an idea of what impact you want to make.
 As a young company, you may still be trying to figure out what value proposition you’re providing, what your long-term strategic goals are, or which established processes need improvement.